-Of the rebuilt church, only the nave survives.
+Of the rebuilt church, all that survives is the nave – the western part of the church, used by lay people during worship.
 This is because, at the Protestant Reformation in 1560, the nave was serving as the parish church of the adjacent burgh of Canongate.
 The redundant choir and transepts were demolished in 1570.

 Well before the Reformation, the Stewart monarchs had almost entirely appropriated the canons’ cloister for their Edinburgh residence.
-Charles II (1649–85) rebuilt it to its present appearance and renamed it the Palace of Holyroodhouse.
+Charles II (1649–85) rebuilt it to its present appearance.

 In 1687 Charles’s Catholic brother and successor, James VII, evicted the Protestant congregation from the nave.
 He then restored it as a chapel of his revived Order of the Thistle.
 Within a year, the chapel had been ransacked, and James forced into exile.
 The abbey nave has remained a ruin ever since.The legend of the ‘Holy Rude’